oliviermirat/ZebraZoom/README.md

 - nbClustersToFind (OPTIONAL): set to the number of clusters that you want the clustering algorithm to find.
 If you don't put anything for this parameter, it will be set to 3 by default.

+- minNbBendForBoutDetect (OPTIONAL): minimum number of bends a bout must have in order to be taken into account for the clustering, it will be set to 3 by default.

 </p>